 El Vicenç de la Mar, Mallorca

-Sculptural ridges and the electric-blue Balearic form the backdrop for El Vicenç de la Mar, a boutique stay on Mallorca’s dramatic north coast, where the Serra de Tramuntana plunges into the sea.
-Between the pool with heart-pattering views and the resident master mixologists, there’s a persuasive case to be made for indefinite rooftop lounging.
-But really, this is scenery best seen on two wheels – and the hotel has bikes to rent and a repair shop on-site, so you’re all set to hop in the saddle.
-The rewards for returning cyclists are plenty: the spa is your recovery pitstop, where a Turkish bath and cramp-banishing treatments beckon.
-Aches averted, restorative treats await in the two restaurants, where the Mediterranean menus are overseen by a Michelin-starred chef.
+But this is scenery best seen on two wheels – and the hotel has bikes to rent and a dedicated space with tools, storage and washing facilities to keep your transportation looking fresh, so you’re all set to hop in the saddle.
+The rewards for returning cyclists are plenty: the spa is your recovery pitstop, where a Turkish bath, sauna and cramp-banishing treatments beckon.
+Aches averted, restorative treats await in the two restaurants, where the Mediterranean menus are overseen by chef Santi Taura, who was previously awarded a Michelin star.

 Cala Molins, a small but attractive beach in a cove, is 40 yards from the hotel.
 Also within walking distance is Playa de Cala Barques, where the water is a clear aquamarine and you’ve a view of rugged coastal cliffs off to the side.